Platorian/cisco/obsidian/Extra/Arch/Troubleshooting.md

 Resource: https://www.howtogeek.com/499623/how-to-use-journalctl-to-read-linux-system-logs/

-Looking at the output of `journalctl` it looks like the `BIOS` needs to be updated, which makes sense since it hasn't been done since i got the PC.
+Looking at the output of `journalctl` it looks like the `BIOS` needs to be updated, which makes sense since it hasn't been done since i got the PC. **The Problem fixed itself after a few updates.**

 Journalctl Errors:
 amd pstate